claw-project/claw-language-specification/definition/loop-transform.md

 If the directive **loop-extract** is used for more than one call to the same subroutine, the extraction can generate 1 to N dedicated subroutines.
-When the `range` and the `map`option are identical, only one dedicated subroutine is generated and used by the different calls.
+When the `range` and the `map` options are identical, only one dedicated subroutine is generated and used by the different calls.

 ###### Behavior with other directives